 Accommodation on Colonsay

-Colonsay offers plenty of places to stay, including more than 40 self-catering holiday cottages, a charming small award winning hotel, a backpackers’ lodge and a guesthouse that offers specialised weekend breaks.
+Colonsay offers plenty of places to stay, including more than 40 self-catering holiday cottages, a charming small award winning hotel and a backpackers’ lodge.

 The hotel and most of the holiday cottages have stunning sea views.
 Many have open fires or wood burning stoves.
 All our Colonsay holiday accommodation provides a comfortable base from which to explore the Island and it's neighbour Oronsay.